 Now, each and every time they play their piano recital piece that week, they must perform the task that is written on the card.

 And that’s it!
-Your next recital will be shining example of piano students bowing low and long, announcing their pieces with gusto and controlling their speed.
+Your next recital will be a shining example of piano students bowing low and long, announcing their pieces with gusto and controlling their speed.

 Note: The printable includes a blank card if you wish to focus on a recital reminder that we didn’t mention.